-For the nine months ended September 30, 2020, the Company incurred a net loss of \$176 million and had an accumulated deficit of \$1.6 billion as of September 30, 2020.
+The Company has incurred net losses from operations since inception.
 For the year ended December 31, 2019, the Company incurred a net loss of \$129 million and had an accumulated deficit of \$1.4 billion as of December 31, 2019.
 The Company expects losses from operations to continue for the foreseeable future as it incurs costs and expenses related to brand development, expansion of market share, continued development of the Company's mobile shopping marketplace infrastructure and development of other businesses.
-The Company believes that its cash and cash equivalents and marketable securities will be sufficient to fund its operations for at least the next twelve months from the issuance of these financial statements.
+The Company believes that its cash and cash equivalents and current marketable securities balances of \$1.0 billion as of December 31, 2019 are sufficient to fund its operations through at least the next 12 months from the issuance of these financial statements.